Guide to Parental Controls & Online Safety

 In addition to Verizon's FiOS internet speeds, you can also enjoy its integrated parental controls as well.
 Each Verizon router comes equipped with parental controls that allow users (namely parents) to control internet access on all devices connected to your home network.
 It also allows parents to create content filters to block children from accessing inappropriate websites or downloading risky content.

 Xfinity provides a step-by-step guide for all Xfinity Parental Controls they offer for internet, TV, and phone services.
 Among them, you’ll find ways to customize your TV guide settings to restrict certain movie ratings and channels from being watched as well as ways to block your child from accessing unwanted network websites and apps.

-When default settings don’t offer enough security for you, plenty of free and subscription-based platforms exist to test out and see what works best for you.
-We compiled a list of top monitoring apps and tools to invest in for both you and your child’s online safety.
+When default settings don’t offer enough security, plenty of free and subscription-based platforms exist for you to test out.
+We compiled a list of top monitoring tools to invest in for both you and your child’s online safety.

 The Bark app primarily markets itself as a prevention platform best for social media monitoring.
 It monitors over 30+ social media apps, emails, and texts on Android and iOS devices and alerts parents when it detects any signs of harmful interactions or content.
 It also comes equipped with popular parental controls including usage management and web filtering.

 Google Family Link for Parents app: Best for Younger Kids

 Best for younger kids, Google Family Link for Parents helps parents set ground rules for technology use as children grow, learn, and explore online.
 In addition to providing standard parental controls, Family Link makes it easy for parents to share good content.
 You can feed your children’s curiosity with teacher-recommended apps and educational websites for an extra nudge in the right direction.

 Invest in a VPN